-The most recently completed 2-year period for CPE requirements as measured by the Office of the Auditor General was January 1, 2007, through December 31, 2008.
-All auditors, audit directors, and information specialists required to meet the CPE standard were in compliance for this 2-year period, and are in compliance with current CPE requirements.
+The most recently completed 2-year period for CPE requirements as measured by the Office of the Auditor General was January 1, 2009, through December 31, 2010.
+All auditors, audit directors, and information specialists required to meet the CPE standard were in compliance for this 2-year period.

 Additionally, the Office of the Auditor General is a registered sponsor with the Department of Financial and Professional Regulation, and complies with the rules of the Illinois Public Accounting Act.

 The Auditor General is required by the Illinois State Auditing Act to conduct, as is appropriate to the agency’s operations, a financial audit and/or compliance examination of every State agency at least once every two years.
 These audits and examinations inform the public, the Legislature, and State officers about the obligation, expenditure, receipt, and use of public funds, and provide State agencies with specific recommendation to help ensure compliance with State and federal statutes, rules, and regulations.